top of page

 RoadRecon

-You will have to use tokentactics to refresh to a Graph token with the below:
+As we captured a MS Graph token (windows[.]net) you will have to use tokentactics to refresh to a Graph token with the below:

 RefreshTo-GraphToken -refreshToken <0.Aug<SNIP>SWSa> -domain domain.com